krizkontrolz/Home-Assistant-nextion_handler/beta_tests/README.md

 # Beta Testing Files

+Use the v0.7 in the main pages now.

 The files here are for those testing specific new features or bug fixes.
 Not much use to anyone else.
 🔶 **_If a new EU version re-introduces the touch offset problem, remind me to fix it._**
 (I have to comment out the fix while testing on the US panel and sometimes forget to uncomment before uploading a TFT here.)